SyeEmbed/PhoneNumber-Validator/README.md

 https://syeembed.github.io/PhoneNumber-Validator/

-The UI is good it's just smaller than it should be, however I'm not looking to spend anymore time on it.
+The UI is good but not perfect, however I'm not looking to spend anymore time on it.
 So onto the next project!